 Does working remotely make me self-employed?

 Working remotely (working from home, telecommuting, etc.) is not the same as being self-employed.
 If you receive a W-2 from your employer, then you are considered an employee.
-The IRS uses certain criteria to determine whether a person is an independent contractor (self-employed) or employed.
-If you’re unsure about your status, you can read those criteria here.
+The IRS uses specific criteria to determine whether a person is an independent contractor (self-employed) or employee.

 Read also: Everything You Need to Know About the Home Office Deduction